AxiansITSecurity/Restsh/README.md

 You can add your own scripts into the `restsh/bin` and `restsh/lib` folders.
 Please consider to create a pull request.

 - [DEVELOPING.md](DEVELOPING.md)

-## Custom mustache functions

-You can find some custom mustache functions in the `mo/lib` folder.

 ## License